-In an effort to improve the overall quality of each colonoscopy, we are providing our patients these guidelines to prepare for a colonoscopy.
-When either “Prep” method is taken or the entire preparation is completed as directed, it provides a successful bowel cleanse 98% of the time.
+In an effort to improve the overall quality and experience of your colonoscopy, we are providing you with these guidelines to help you prepare for the procedure.

 - Breast Diseases